izazw/izazw/README.md

 # Hi, I'm Iza (🗣️ EE-zah) 👋!

-## I'm a Front-End Developer with a background in the operations of cool companies in Europe
+## I'm a Front-End Developer with a background in the operations of some cool companies in Europe
 * 💻 My tech stack includes React, Javascript, HTML5, and CSS.
 * 👯 I’m currently looking for a job!
 I'm also looking for opportunities to collaborate on open-source projects related to social and climate impact.
 * 🌱 I’m recently working on widening my JavaScript skills and learning Jest and Typescript.